fox-one/docs.pando.im/blog/2021-10-16-audit-report.md

 We listed the problems reflected in the audit report, fixed the bugs, and proposed targeted analysis, and the audit report is supported for download to viewing.

-pando is an open source project, and it is trustworthy. pando series will complete all the audits one after another and publish them on the official website.
+Pando is an open source project, and it is trustworthy. pando series will complete all the audits one after another and publish them on the official website.